Comcast/patternlab-edition-node-webpack/readme.md

 ## Prerequisites

 The Pattern Lab Node - webpack edition uses [Node](https://nodejs.org/en/) for core processing, [npm](https://www.npmjs.com/) to manage project dependencies, and [webpack.io](https://webpack.github.io/) to run tasks and interface with the core library.
 Node version 4 or higher suffices.
 You can follow the directions for [installing Node](https://nodejs.org/en/download/) on the Node website if you haven't done so already.
 Installation of Node will include npm.

+## Quickstart Guide
+_Note: You must have all of the prerequisites first_

+1. Download the `.zip` or fork this repository, then clone it locally.
+    > `git clone git@github.com:YOURGROUP/patternlab-edition-node-webpack.git`
+1. In a terminal window, navigate to the downloaded directory
+    > `cd path/to/patternlab-edition-node-webpack`
+1. To populate Patternlab with sample data, install a starter kit, there are many [starterkits](https://github.com/pattern-lab?utf8=%E2%9C%93&q=starterkit&type=&language=) choose from
+    > `npm install starterkit-mustache-demo`
+1. Generate sample files
+    > `npm run patternlab:loadstarterkit --kit=starterkit-mustache-demo`
+1. Show Patternlab in a Webbrowser
+    > `npm run patternlab:serve`

 ## Installing